 Copies of objections and statements of support are public documents.
 The applicant, Councillors, the Victorian Civil and Administrative Tribunal (VCAT) and other interested parties may view them to help inform the decision as part of the planning process.

-For more detailed information about objecting, refer to A Guide for Objectors including form.
+For more detailed information about objecting, refer to the Guide for Objectors including form (PDF 148 KB).

 Council must take all objections into consideration before making a decision, however, you should be aware that Council's consideration of some applications is limited.
 For example, if a proposal requires a planning permit only because the property is affected by a Heritage Overlay control, Council is limited to considering heritage matters and cannot consider matters relating to amenity such as overlooking or overshadowing.